moby/moby/docs/sources/docker-hub/official_repos.md

 ### A long description

-Include a comprehensive description of your image (in markdown format, GitHub flavor preferred).
+Include a comprehensive description of your image (in Markdown format, GitHub flavor preferred).
 Only one description is required; you don’t need additional descriptions for each tag.
 The file should also: